Chinese Taoist Association: History

 The group disseminates information on traditional Taoist topics, including forums and conferences.
 The association was a major sponsor of the 2007 International Forum on the Tao Te Ching.
-The Chinese Taoist Association advocates for the recompensation of losses inflicted on Taoism by the Cultural Revolution.
+The Chinese Taoist Association advocates for the re-compensation of losses inflicted on Taoism by the Cultural Revolution.
 Taoism was banned for several years in the People's Republic of China during that period.

 Taoist practitioners in China are required to register with the Chinese Taoist Association in order to be granted recognition and official protection.
 The CTA exercises control over religious doctrine and personnel, and dictates the proper interpretation of Taoist doctrine.
 It also encourages Taoist practitioners to support the Communist Party and the state.
-For example, a Taoist scripture reading class held by the CTA in November 2010 required participants to ‘‘fervently love the socialist motherland [and] uphold the leadership of the Chinese Communist Party.’’
+For example, a Taoist scripture reading class held by the CTA in November 2010 required participants to "fervently love the socialist motherland [and] uphold the leadership of the Chinese Communist Party."
 The central government of China has supported and encouraged the Association, along with other official religious groups, in promoting the "harmonious society" initiative of CCP General Secretary Hu Jintao.

 In February 2023, the CTA launched a searchable database of official practitioners.